 These prompts for writing about leadership are designed for middle school and high school students.
 One thing teachers are tasked with doing is molding young minds to become the leaders of tomorrow.
 The prompts will make them think not only about what leadership means, but also what it means to be a community member and friend.

 → Writing Prompt 1: When a pack of wolves travel, the older and sicker wolves walk in front.
 They set the pace for the walk.
 The next group of wolves are the strongest.
 They are there to protect the front group from an attack.
-The middle group is protected because directly behind them are more strong wolves.
 The absolute last wolf is the leader.
-Consequently, why do you think the leader is the last wolf, rather than the first one?
+Why do you think the leader is the last wolf, rather than the first one?

 → Writing Prompt 3: Do you think it is more important to be popular or respected by your peers?
 If you chose popular, do you think that will change when you become an adult?